-5.2.3 Allocation of Resources
+5.2.2 Allocation of Resources

-At the beginning of each fiscal year, the User Support budget is distributed between the science areas to support the annual calls.
+At the beginning of each FY, the User Support budget is distributed between the Science Areas to support the annual calls.
 The budget is allocated to support accepted projects at the Budget Allocation Meeting (BAM) based on the ranking of proposals by the PRPs.
 Prior to the BAM, each IRP leader evaluates the scope of the proposal against the resource request to refine the request and estimate the overall size of the project in terms of both instrument (experimental and computing) and staff time.
-This often involves discussions with the proposal authors to fine tune the scope for the first year of the proposal.
+This often involves discussions with the proposal authors to fine tune the scope of the proposal.
 The IRP leaders' estimates are then combined to establish the total estimated costs needed to support each proposal.
-The BAM is attended by the SALs, User Program Services (UPS) Data Analyst, and the LPM.
+The BAM is attended by the SALs, a UPS data analyst, and the LPM.
 At the BAM, the committee reviews the combined costs to determine if allocations are reasonable and appropriate to achieve the proposed results.
-The recommended allocations are then reviewed by the LPM (and/or delegate), science area leaders, and EMSL director to ensure resources support EMSL's strategy in each area.
-The review evaluates acceptance rates, as well as funding totals by proposal, science area portfolios, BER-relevant science, BER PIs and by institution (PNNL vs. external).
-The science area leaders then work together and adjust the starting budget between science areas as needed to maintain consistency in the quality of proposals and address any concerns about the resulting mortgages in each science area for extending years.
+The recommended allocations are then reviewed by the LPM (and/or delegate), SALs, and EMSL director to ensure resources support EMSL's strategy in each area.
+The review evaluates acceptance rates, as well as funding totals by proposal, Science Area portfolios, BER-relevant science, and BER PIs and by institution (PNNL vs. external).
+The SALs then work together and adjust the starting budget between Science Areas as needed to maintain consistency in the quality of proposals and address any concerns about the resulting mortgages in each Science Area for extending years.

 The recommended list is reviewed by BER program managers for final consideration.
-Concurrence by the EMSL director serves as the record of decision, authorizing the creation of charge codes for each project and User Program Services to issue decision notifications.
-The final decision to conduct work on an accepted project, however, is dependent on approval by the Department of Energy if the PI is not a US citizen.
+Concurrence by the EMSL director serves as the record of decision, authorizing the creation of charge codes for each project and UPS to issue decision notifications.
+The final decision to conduct work on an accepted project, however, is dependent on approval by the DOE if the PI is not a U.S. citizen.